project-chip/matter.js/README.md

 This repository contains multiple packages (and because of this it is a monorepo).
 The packages are contained in the `packages` directory and are all published separately to NPM.

 * matter.js: the core Matter implementation in typescript which is JavaScript only and has no native dependencies.
-* matter-node.js: a node.js implementation of a Matter Device and Controller
+* matter-node.js: a node.js implementation of a Matter DeviceNode and ControllerNode

 This repository uses the workspaces feature on npm to manage the dependencies between the packages.
 Because of this please only use `npm install` on the root of the repository.
 This will install all the dependencies for all the packages and also take care to create relevant symlinks between the packages.